liddiard/slack-meetups/README.md

 ### MVP

-- validate that incoming Slack requests are sent from the actual person
+- validate that incoming Slack requests are sent from the actual person: https://api.slack.com/docs/verifying-requests-from-slack
 - more comprehensive validation of API input

 ### Post-MVP